lebogan/snob/README.md

 This utility is written specifically for snmp version 3 because of its security features.
 Backwards compatibility to version 2c is not included at this time.
-Sorry.
+Sorry:(.

-The special *--list* switch is included because I have a difficult time remembering 1.0.8802.1.1.2.1.4.1.1.9 or ipNetToPhysicalPhysAddress **and** I find these two oid's useful.
-In addition, a --dump option with --raw is included for dumping the resulting output to a file, raw_dump.txt, for later perusal.
+The special *--list* switch is included to provide easily remembered names for 1.0.8802.1.1.2.1.4.1.1.9 or ipNetToPhysicalPhysAddress or other cryptic oids.

+The output is raw by default.
+In addition, a --dump option is included for dumping the resulting output to a file, raw_dump.txt, for later perusal.
+A --format option exists in an attempt to pretty-print the output for display on screen.

 ## Installation
 ```bash